dlukes/corpy/docs/guides/no_globals.rst

         sort_numbers([0, 2, 1])
       File ..., line 2, in sort_numbers
         return sorted(numbers)
-    NameError: global 'numbers' exists but hidden by corpy.util.clean_env.
+    NameError: global 'numbers' exists but hidden by corpy.util.no_globals.
 Trying to access it may be a mistake?
-See: https://corpy.readthedocs.io/en/stable/guides/clean_env.html.
+See: https://corpy.readthedocs.io/en/stable/guides/no_globals.html.
 Did you mean: 'numbrs'?

 Which gives you a good hint what the problem might be, so you can now fix your function and try again: